masayoshi-ogura/HDNNP/README.md

 git clone git@github.com:ogura-edu/HDNNP.git
 ```

 This project uses [Pipenv](https://github.com/pypa/pipenv) for development workflow.
-If you don`t have it, run this command to install.
+If you don't have it, run this command to install.

 **macOS**